Updated on August 24, 2022

 If no agreement is reached, the parties go to court to let the judge decide their case for them.

 Divorce attorneys in Texas have different fee structures.
 Some bill their clients by the hour, while others have a fixed rate.
 During your first consultation with a lawyer, you should ask them about their fee structure and find out how much they charge for their services.

-Attorneys are required to be transparent about their fees, which is why you have a right to understand how much your divorce attorney would cost you I you hired them.
+Attorneys are required to be transparent about their fees, which is why you have a right to understand how much your divorce attorney would cost you if you hired them.

-Schedule a Free Consultation with a Divorce Attorney
+Schedule a Free Consultation with a Williamson County Divorce Attorney

-If you are thinking about divorce, the best thing you can do is schedule a consultation with a knowledgeable attorney to avoid guessing.
+If you are thinking about divorce, the best thing you can do is schedule a consultation with a knowledgeable attorney so you’re not left guessing.
 Speaking with an experienced lawyer can give you much-needed peace of mind.

 During the consultation, you can learn more about your rights and options prior to filing for divorce in Texas.
-Get a free consultation with our Williamson County divorce attorneys at The Law Office of Brett H. Pritchard today.
-Call 254-501-4040 to get a case review.
+Get a FREE consultation with our Williamson County divorce attorneys at The Law Office of Brett H. Pritchard today.
+Call (254) 781-4222 or contact us online to get a case review.